 The Term Bretonstone Is Not Derived from French

 The trade name Bretonstone is not related to the word Breton, a term referring to the people of the Brittany region of France.
 Bretonstone was actually developed more than miles away from Brittany, in Castello di Godego, itself located about 20 miles from Venice, Italy.

 The Breton in the word Bretonstone is a portmanteau—a blended word comprised of bre (for brevetti, roughly meaning "patents") and ton (for the surname of founder Marcello Toncelli).Continue to 5 of 8 below.

 05 of 08

-Fiberboard is much maligned, but you can say this about it: no tree was ever cut down for the express purpose of making fiberboard.
+Fiberboard as a building material is much maligned, but you can say this about it: No tree was ever cut down for the express purpose of making fiberboard.
 The same holds true of engineered stone countertops.
 The 90 percent of stone-like materials that form the base of quartz countertops are all waste by-products of other quarrying or manufacturing processes.
 No natural stone is quarried solely for use in quartz countertops.

 Even the resins that comprise the remaining 10 percent of a quartz countertop have become more natural and less synthetic.
 Breton's trademarked word for this ingredient is Biolenic Resins, referring to a combination of artificial and organic resins, the latter derived from non-food vegetable oils.

 06 of 08

 Homeowners think of quartz in terms of kitchen or bathroom counters.
 But the majority of quartz is slabbed out in massive sizes for things like shopping malls, airports, and Prada floors.
 No doubt you have walked on quartz countertop material and not even known it.

 07 of 08

 For years, quartz tried to play the natural stone game.
 It sought to develop a reputation as a more durable, less porous, and more easily fabricated version of slab granite.

 While granite-look quartz materials still ply the market in huge numbers, quartz that looks like nothing else is an increasingly popular segment.
 One example is Caesarstone.
 As if modern wasn't a current-enough style category for consumers, Caesarstone now has an ultra-modern category with offerings such as Apple Martini, Blizzard, and Crocodile.

 08 of 08